chenwusi2012/CS598_KSI/README.md

 - Pretrained models: RNN_model.zip, KSI_RNN_model.zip, RNNattn_model.zip, KSI_RNNattn_model.zip, CNN_model.zip, KSI_CNN_model.zip, CAML_model.zip, KSI_CAML_model.zip

 ## Result
 The following table shows the performance of the standalone baseline models and the baseline models with KSI framework in the task of ICD-9 diagnosis code prediction from the clinical notes from MIMIC-III dataset.
-The result of the following table can be reproduced by running the notebook KSI-main.ipynb.
+The result of the following table can be reproduced by running the notebook KSI_main.ipynb.

 | Method     | Macro AUC | Micro AUC | Macro F1 | Micro F1 | Test loss value | Top-10 recall |
 |------------|-----------|-----------|----------|----------|-----------------|---------------|